xiaotong0329/tp/docs/DeveloperGuide.md

     - 3a1.
 ClubHub displays an error message and usage hint.
     - 3a2.
 Secretary re-enters data.
     - Use case resumes from step 4.
-- *a.
-At any time, Secretary cancels.
-    - *a1.
-ClubHub asks to confirm cancellation.
-    - *a2.
-Secretary confirms.
     - Use case ends.

 ---